CUBRID/cubrid-manual/en/install.rst

     **Step 2: Selecting Setup Type**

-    *   **Server and Driver Installation** : CUBRID Server, CSQL (a command line tool), interface drivers (OLE DB Provider, ODBC, JDBC, C API) are all installed.
+    *   **Server and Driver Installation** : CUBRID Server, CSQL (a command line tool), interface drivers (JDBC, C API) are all installed.

-    *   **Driver Installation** : Only the interface drivers (OLE DB Provider, ODBC, JDBC, C API) are  installed.
+    *   **Driver Installation** : Only the interface drivers (JDBC, C API) are  installed.
 You can select this type of installation if development or operation is performed by remote connection to the computer in which the CUBRID database server is installed.

     **Step 3: Creating a sample database**